isaacjerish/firmware-embedded-practice/README.md

 If you find any issues or have suggestions, feel free to reach out.
 Otherwise, thanks for checking it out.

+Topic list is based off of the following guide, which I also recommend checking out for a general guide on how to crush firmware & embedded interviews: https://medium.com/@akashagrawal_33749/cracking-the-firmware-embedded-systems-engineer-interview-d73a37da95bd

 — Isaac